awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation-serverless-application.md

 1. Choose **Bucket Policy**\.

 1. Paste the following example policy statement\.
-Replace *your\-bucket\-name* in the `Resource` property value with the bucket name for your bucket\.
+Replace *DOC\-EXAMPLE\-BUCKET* in the `Resource` property value with the bucket name for your bucket\.
+Replace *123456789012* in the `Condition` element with your AWS accound ID\.
+The `Condition` element ensuress that AWS Serverless Application Repository only has permission to access applications from the specified AWS account\.

    ```
    {